reidst/VanillaSwirl/README.md

 [global_command.sh](#global_commandsh).

 ### `stop.sh [time]`
-Send a warning message to all worlds, waits some time, then stops them.
+Send a warning message to all worlds, wait some time, then stop them.
 This script does not run under any of the following conditions:
 - a time argument is given that is not a nonnegative integer
-- no servers are running
+- VanillaSwirl is not running

 The `time` argument is optional, defaulting to 30 seconds.